manaswinigatika/GuestX-AI/README.md

 # GuestX-AI
-# GuestX-AI: AI-Powered Guest Experience Personalization System
+# AI-Powered Guest Experience Personalization System

 # This project is part of my Infosys Springboard Internship 5.0.